 Boil the bamboo shoot for about one hour, then drain and let cool.

 Slice the bamboo shoot into small, thin pieces.
-If you will need it sliced a certain way for a recipe, go ahead and slice it as needed at this stage.
+If you will need it sliced a certain way for a recipe, you can go ahead and slice it as needed at this stage.

 Soak the shoot in fresh water at least overnight, then drain again.
 If it still tastes bitter, it needs to soak longer. continue soaking until bitterness is completely gone, usually about 24 hours total.